Baby safe sleeping tips

 2. The recommended room temperature for a baby to sleep in is 16-20ºC (61-68ºF) – use a room thermometer to check before putting your baby to bed.

-3. To check whether your baby is too hot, look for sweating or feel your baby's tummy or the back of their neck, not hands or feet.
+3. To check whether your baby is too hot, look for sweating or feel your baby's tummy or the back of their neck, not their hands or feet.

 4. The safest sleeping position for your baby in a cot is lying on their back, not on their front or side (unless your doctor advises otherwise), until your baby is able to roll from back to front and back again.